Animal Crossing (video game): Nintendo Entertainment System games

 Players can collect various Nintendo Entertainment System games in Animal Crossing, which are playable via emulation.
-North American releases were packaged with a memory card that automatically gave the player two games upon creating a game file.
-Others are acquired in various ways, such as gifts from villagers, hidden on the island, or via special giveaways from Nintendo's website.
+All GameCube versions prior to Doubutsu no Mori e+ were packaged with a memory card that automatically gave the player two games upon creating a game file.
+Others are acquired in various ways, such as gifts from villagers, hidden on the island, or via special codes that were distributed through Nintendo's website.
 The available NES games differ slightly between each release.

 The following NES games are available for play:

-Four additional NES games are not obtainable in-game through normal means.
-In North America, two of these games, Ice Climber and Mario Bros., were released through the use of two e-Reader cards, which were not distributed in Europe or Japan.
-Japanese players received Ice Climber as a gift if they used a special service provided by Nintendo to transfer their save data from Dōbutsu no Mori to Dōbutsu no Mori+; this service has since been discontinued.
-Super Mario Bros. was distributed in Japan as a Famitsu prize to Dōbutsu no Mori+ players.
-The Legend of Zelda exists in the game's code, but is not accessible in-game.
-These four bonus games can be obtained using a cheat device in earlier GameCube releases, but were removed in Dōbutsu no Mori e+.
+Dōbutsu no Mori+ and Animal Crossing feature four additional NES games that are not obtainable in-game through normal means.
+Ice Climber was available in Dōbutsu no Mori+ to players who used a service provided by Nintendo to transfer their save data from Dōbutsu no Mori.
+A memory card containing data to unlock Super Mario Bros. in Dōbutsu no Mori+ was offered as a sweepstakes prize in issue #678 of Famitsu magazine.
+In the North American Animal Crossing, both Ice Climber and Mario Bros. were available through the use of two e-Reader cards.
+The Legend of Zelda exists in the game's code, but is not normally accessible in-game.
+These four bonus games can be obtained using a cheat device, but were removed in Dōbutsu no Mori e+.

 The Advance Play feature allows players to link a Game Boy Advance to the GameCube and temporarily transfer the NES game to the handheld.
 This is not compatible with games that were originally produced for the Famicom Disk System, such as Clu Clu Land D and The Legend of Zelda, or are larger than 192 KB, such as Punch-Out!! and Wario's Woods, as they cannot fit into the GBA's RAM.
 All other games can be played via Advance Play, but multiplayer functionality is not supported and their graphics appear slightly squashed on the GBA's display due to its smaller vertical resolution.

-An additional NES furniture item was intended to allow players to emulate other NES titles not included with the game by reading NES ROMs stored on the player's memory card.
-While the emulator remains accessible in the final game, no additional ROMs were ever distributed, leaving the feature ultimately unused.
-In 2018, an independent software developer managed to reverse engineer the emulation software and convert ROMs into a compatible format, allowing new NES games to be imported into the Animal Crossing emulator.
+An additional furniture item, resembling a Famicom Disk System in the Japanese versions and an NES in the English version, allows players to emulate other NES games not included within the base release by reading ROMs stored on the player's Controller Pak or memory card.
+A special Nintendo 64 Controller Pak, containing a ROM of Ice Climber for use in Dōbutsu no Mori, was given away in limited quantities during June 2001 as a sweepstakes prize in magazines such as Famitsu and Nintendo Dream.
+However, no additional ROMs were ever distributed for the GameCube versions.
+In 2018, an independent software developer reverse engineered the emulation software to convert ROMs into a compatible format, allowing new NES games to be imported into the Animal Crossing emulator.